Facebook API: Check If A User Is Fan Of A Facebook Page

 - Using

-if($isFan)is not enough because:If the user’s pages are set to less than everyone privacy, you must ask the user for the
+is not enough because:If the user’s pages are set to less than everyone privacy, you must ask the user for the

-user_likesextended permission and include a valid user access token in the API call.So basically you may get an ugly “Permissions error” message and it’ll actually validate!
+extended permission and include a valid user access token in the API call.So basically you may get an ugly “Permissions error” message and it’ll actually validate!

 - If the user you are checking against has a valid session then you don’t need the